ClusterHQ/flocker/docs/flocker-features/gce-configuration.rst

    If the credentials parameter is specified, then the GCE driver will use the given service account credentials rather than the instance's compute engine credentials and scope to authenticate with GCE.

    This requires that you create a separate `OAuth Service Account <https://developers.google.com/identity/protocols/OAuth2ServiceAccount>`_.
    When you create a service account in the GCE console you are prompted to download a JSON blob with your credentials.
    This option should have precisely the content of that JSON blob.
-   For convenience, since JSON is valid YAML, you can just copy the contents of the file directly into your yaml configuration.
+   For convenience, since JSON is valid YAML, you can copy the contents of the file directly into your YAML configuration.

 The Google GCE / PD driver maintained by ClusterHQ provides :ref:`storage-profiles`.
 The three available profiles are: